RaspberryPiFoundation/raspberry-jam-birthday-branding/README.md

 # Raspberry Jam Birthday branding pack

-This is the branding pack for the [Raspberry Jam Big Birthday Weekend](https://www.raspberrypi.org/jam/big-birthday-weekend/), provided by the [Raspberry Pi Foundation](https://www.raspberrypi.org/) for people running [Raspberry Jams](https://www.raspberrypi.org/jam/) to use to promote their birthday weekend events.
+This is the branding pack for the [Raspberry Jam Big Birthday Weekend 2019](https://www.raspberrypi.org/jam/big-birthday-weekend/), provided by the [Raspberry Pi Foundation](https://www.raspberrypi.org/) for people running [Raspberry Jams](https://www.raspberrypi.org/jam/) to use to promote their birthday weekend events.

 Branding assets are provided in multiple formats, allowing use with Photoshop, GIMP, MS Word and more.